throw3278away/KerbalColoniesIndustrialProcesses/README.md

 #### Accelerator Complex
   Anti-matter manufacture facility.
 Requires Far Future Technologies.
 Consumes 20k EC/s + LqdHydrogen/Fission Particle, and requires Level 3 CAB.

+### Tech Tree support
+#### Stock
+Not much to say here.
+All new facilities have tech tree progression similar to the KC CAB.

+#### Community Tech Tree
+All new facilities and those that have tech tree placement in KC have been converted to support CTT.
+Note that they are relatively spread out, covering multiple branches (e.g. bottom branch for colonization and greenhouse, top branch for fission/fusion reactor).
+If you are using ```Hide Empty Tech Tree Nodes``` mod, make sure that in the difficulty setting, enable ```Use RDNode Settings```.
+Otherwise, some of the nodes will be hidden and you might not be able to upgrade/construct the facilities.
+This is due to HETTN do not consider KC facility tech tree nodes as parts.

 ### Resource Extraction and Conversion Recipes:
 1. Rational Resources + CRP
    * Various resources can be mined with KC Mining Facility (planetary) and Cryogenic Distillation Tower (atomspheric).